Makara: Nepalese iconography

-The Newa art of Nepal uses this depiction extensively.
+The architecture of Nepal uses this depiction extensively.
 In Newar architecture, its depiction is "as guardian of gateways, the makara image appears on the curved prongs of the vast crossed-vajra that encompasses the four gateways of the two-dimensional mandala.
 Of the three dimensional-mandala this crossed-vajra supports the whole structure of the mandala palace symbolizing the immovable stability of the vajra-ground on which it stands".

 Most spouts of old Nepalese drinking fountains (called dhunge dhara) have the shape of a makara.